pakkaponwattanawaha/GuildFi-Assignment/README.md

   I also added the cosθ and sinθ bias to make the action smoother.

   #### Camera Breakpoint
-   when the polar angle `θ > 45 degree` the ObjectModel will be shown on the plane instead of CityRegion
+   When the polar angle `θ > 45 degree` the ObjectModel will be shown on the plane instead of CityRegion

  ### Misc. features
-  - sound - Interactive UI sound player
+  - Sound - Interactive UI sound player
   - Wallet connection - require wallet connection to use the application

   <img width="400" alt="Screen Shot 2565-08-10 at 00 20 50" src="https://user-images.githubusercontent.com/54467698/183717140-faa1c7d1-7a36-4fae-a772-d58462321f1a.png">